 - Do I swoop down to help on the first sign of trouble?

 - Do I get involved in conflicts between my child and their friends often resolving the conflict?

 - Do I do things for my teen that they can do themselves like cleaning their bedroom?

 As parents, we are to provide guidance, oversight and even a little gentle pushing, if necessary.
-We want our children to succeed, but we must allow them to fail in order to teach them how to get back up and then try again.
+We want our children to succeed, but we must give them the space to learn and grow on their own.
 When you know your child can navigate a task safely, take a back seat, let go and watch the fruit of your labor.